mkarneim/pojobuilder/README.md

 Notes:
 * The compile phase will automatically detect and activate PojoBuilder.
-* Generated sources will appear in the standard location: ${project.build.directory}/generated-sources/annotations.
+* Generated sources will appear in the standard location: `${project.build.directory}/generated-sources/annotations`.
-* If you need to keep the generated sources in a specific directory outside of the 'target' directory, then configure the 'generatedSourcesDirectory' of the 'maven-compiler-plugin'.
+* If you need to keep the generated sources in a specific directory outside of the `target` directory, then configure the `generatedSourcesDirectory` of the `maven-compiler-plugin`.
 See ["docs/example_maven_pom.xml"] for an example.
 * Eclipse users might want to install [m2e-apt](https://github.com/jbosstools/m2e-apt) to have integrated support for APT-generated sources.

 ### Using Gradle